rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 TL;DR: if you have a shard called _images_, then you can directly consume from a queue called _images_.

 How does it work?
-The plugin will chose a random queue from the shard, provided the queue contents are local to the broker you are connected to.
-In the future we might provide different strategies for choosing a queue, for example, the one with `"least-consumers"` could be an option.
+The plugin will chose the queue from the shard with the _least amount of consumers_, provided the queue contents are local to the broker you are connected to.

 ## Why? ##